ron-g/Tailored_Resume_With_Web_Dev/README.md

 ## Working Environment

 My host platform is Ubuntu Server.
 The web server is Apache, with PHP enabled.
 I configured a new VirtualHost running on HTTPS with an SSL certificate from LetsEncrypt.
-I have personally identifiable information in my resume, so I password protect it with the htpasswd utility.
+I have personally identifiable information in my resume, so I password protect it with the `htpasswd` utility.
 I also limit it to connections from specific IP addresses.
-When I’m not exporting resumes, I disable the VirtualHost with a2dissite.
+When I’m not exporting resumes, I disable the VirtualHost with `a2dissite`.
 One could leave a resume visible and redact the PII.

 My workstation is Windows 10.
 So that I can use a GUI text editor (Notepad++ or Sublime Text) when making many edits, I use MountainDuck SFTP with the root folder being the VirtualHost DocumentRoot folder.
 MountainDuck is not free.
 There is a trial version.
-To remain completely free, one could use nano via SSH, and re-order with `Ctrl`+`K`/`Ctrl`+`U` to cut and paste one or more items.
-Pro tip, if editing exclusively via SSH, use tmux to open multiple windows in the SSH session and bounce between the windows with `BindKey`+`[`n`,`p`,`#`].
+To remain completely free, one could use `nano` via SSH, and re-order with `Ctrl`+`K`/`Ctrl`+`U` to cut and paste one or more items.
+Pro tip, if editing exclusively via SSH, use `tmux` to open multiple windows in the SSH session and bounce between the windows with `BindKey`+[`n`,`p`,`#`].

 ## CSS styles